The Difference Between Liability for Semi-Truck and Car Accidents

 Semi-truck accidents cause much more severe injuries than injuries caused by car accidents.
 As a result, victims of truck accidents usually have a longer and more difficult recovery process.
 Additionally, the severity of these injuries makes receiving compensation more difficult.

 Because trucking insurance policies are worth potentially millions of dollars in damages, you may experience a legal fight with the insurer to obtain compensation for your damages to keep their payout low.

 The process to determine liability also differs from a traditional auto accident.
 Any number of factors come into play when an accident with a semi-truck happens.
 While you may think the truck driver was negligent, they may not be the only liable party, or hold any liability at all.

 If another vehicle swerved quickly in front of a truck and the driver could not stop quickly, the driver may not be found liable.
 At that point, you then have to pursue damages from the party found liable.

 Truck drivers are held to special standards because they are professional drivers.
 They have specialized training, so they have the knowledge to avoid negligence.
 However, if a driver is intoxicated, drives more hours per day than allotted, or speeding, for instance, they can be at least partially liable.

 Evidence Collection Differences

 In a typical car accident, the evidence collection process is generally the same in all instances.
 You collect photos of the damage, police reports, statements from witnesses, video footage, and so on.
-When a semi-truck is involved in an accident, you have to collect additional evidence to make a claim.
+However, insurance companies often require victims of semi-truck accidents to provide even more evidence before providing coverage.